 I'm not here to bash Geek Squad.
 I'm here to help you figure out if they're the right choice for your situation.

 Geek Squad is convenient.
 They're everywhere.
-But "everywhere" comes with trade-offs—and depending on what's wrong with your computer, those trade-offs might cost you time, money, or both.
+But "everywhere" comes with trade-offs.
+Depending on what's wrong with your computer, those trade-offs might cost you time, money, or both.

 Here's my honest breakdown as someone who's been fixing PCs in Wisconsin for years.